Rhynr/Rhynr/README.md

-Hello world, my name is Rhynr and I am currently learning Unity for game devlopment.
+Nice to meet you, my name is Rhynr and I am currently working on learning Unity.